 - Fabric: 70-denier ripstop nylon; 40-denier ripstop nylon

-A long-time staple in North Face’s collection, the Venture 2 aims to balance weight, weather protection, and price.
+A long-time staple in the company’s collection, the North Face Venture 2 Jacket aims to balance weight, weather protection, and price.
 It’s a great rain jacket for the average backpacker or hiker.
 It is also a good choice for everyday use around town.
 I have already written a review on The North Face Venture vs the Resolve Rain Jacket as these are the two most popular jackets right now in this range.

 Water and Wind Protection